Monday, 31 December 2018

 When I went out running in light rain on Wednesday I was out of breath and gasping throughout, and at the end of my allotted time I found myself resting on a low wall in increasingly heavy rain about ten minutes walk from my house.
 Then I realised that I was just around the corner from my sister-in-law’s home.
 Inspired, I texted her and invited myself round for a coffee.
 Not only did Marjory make me a very welcome coffee she also very kindly gave me a lift home later!

 However the jury is still out for me on running.
 Not only am I rubbish at it, I don’t enjoy it.
-Also I think I will need to buy more supportive underwear if I continue.
-I will report further on my progress or lack thereof.
+Also I think I will need to buy a more supportive bra if I continue.

 Flora loves David Attenborough